Discerning the narrative of the Fondaco dei Tedeschi murals:

 "...I know nothing more harmful to fresco painting painting than the sirocco, especially near to the sea where it carries a salt moisture with it."
 Vasari: The Lives, 274.

 For Vasari, the murals must have been showing early signs of corrosion, as he was writing perhaps only thirty or forty years after their completion.
 Now, over five hundred years later and with the murals long since destroyed or removed, the Fondaco stands stark and undecorated on the Grand Canal adjacent to the Rialto bridge.

 |Fig 1.The Fondaco dei Tedeschi.|

 Fortunately in 1966 a plaster facing was removed that had been installed over the facade of the building and some damaged relics were recovered from under the plaster and removed to the Galleria Franchetti in Venice.
-The recovered murals portrayed some large and very brightly coloured figures, though typical of Giorgione, the meaning and identity of the figures and the narratives they were to inhabit has long since been lost.
+The recovered murals portrayed some large and very brightly coloured figures though typical of Giorgione, the identity and meaning of those figures and the narratives they were to inhabit have long since been lost.

 |Fig. 2.
 Nuda, Giorgione, Fresco c.1507.
 Galleria Franchetti, Venice.|

 |Fig 3.
 Venice; Fondaco dei Tedeschi; engraving after fresco; Giacomo Piccini after Giorgione, Titian; 17th c.|

 Of the life of Giorgione Da Castelfranco and those murals on the Fondaco, Giorgio Vasari wrote:

 “…over the main door which opens into the Merceria there is the seated figure of a woman who has at her feet the [severed] head of a dead giant, as if she were meant to be a Judith; she is raising the head with a sword and speaking to a German standing below her.”
 Vasari: The Lives, p.
 275